SamuelMacKay/mackays-miniatures/README.md

 - Lighthouse

   ### NOTE:
-    - The light house is taking a score hit in best practices for cookie usage in a 3rd party programe that i do not have control over, as is the performance because of all the high quality images that are stored in AWS.
+    - The light house is taking a score hit in best practices for cookie usage in a 3rd party programme that i do not have control over, as is the performance because of all the high quality images that are stored in AWS.
-    - I have have done all the imporvments with in my power to get the scores has high as possible
+    - I have have done all the improvements with in my power to get the scores has high as possible
-    - some of the crispy forms used (I.E. For the country selector) do not come with a built in label, and i cannot fix that issue
+    - some of the crispy forms used (I.E. For the country selector) do not come with a built in label, which is tanking the accessability on some pages. and i cannot fix this issue

     - home.html: No errors were returned when passing through the Lighthouse validator ![home lighthouse](images/lighthouse-home.png)|<br>
     - add_product.html: No errors were returned when passing through the Lighthouse validator ![add_product lighthouse](images/lighthouse-add-products.png)|<br>